 Valter Longo, the creator of the fasting mimicking diet, speaks about his team's research behind the effects of fasting for brain health.

 While Longo and his team found that the fasting mimicking diet prevented cognitive decline in mice, they are now conducting a clinical trial on participants who have mild cognitive impairment or are in the early stages of Alzheimer’s disease.
-He said they should know whether or not this diet could improve cognition in humans within a year and a half.
-Because many drug interventions for treating Alzheimer’s have been unsuccessful, he is hopeful that the diet could be an alternative treatment for the disease.
+Because many drug interventions for treating Alzheimer’s have been unsuccessful, Longo is hopeful that the diet could be an alternative treatment for the disease.

 Being Patient spoke to Longo about the diet, the benefits of fasting and how people can implement this diet in their day-to-day lives.